Announcing the return of WssIndex

 Support for non-English languages

 Qt is designed to make it easy to translate the user interface into other languages.
 Text strings are marked in a way which allows them to be extracted for a (human) translator.
 A table of translated text is applied at run time.
 One executable supports multiple languages through different tables.
 Widgets that make up the user interface resize themselves to make text fit, so if a translated string has a different number of characters than the original, adjustments are mostly automatic.
-WssIndex follows the standards necessary to allow translation, but no translations currently exist.
+WssIndex mostly follows the standards necessary to allow translation, but no translations currently exist because none have been requested.

 Documentation